Policy Type: Executive Limitations

 Accordingly, the President may not:

-- Allow unbonded personnel access to material amounts of funds or insufficient maintenance.
+- Allow unbonded and/or uninsured personnel access to material amounts of funds.

-- Unnecessarily expose the college, the Board or staff to claims of liability.
+- Unnecessarily expose the college, the Board or employees to claims of liability.

-- Make any purchase or commit the organization to any expenditure greater than $100,000 without prior board authorization.
+- Make any purchase or commit the organization to any expenditure greater than $100,000 without prior board authorization, unless deemed an emergency purchase

-- Make any purchase over $10,000 without soliciting formal quotations, nor make purchases between $5,000 to $10,000 without evaluating at least three quotations, which may be received by fax or phone.
-A summary report on transactions from $10,000 and above will be presented to the Board monthly.
+- Make any purchase over $25,000 without soliciting sealed quotations, nor make any purchases between $5,000 and $24,999 without evaluating at least three quotations unless there is a policy exception, a single source supplier or other circumstance prohibiting competitive pricing.
+A summary report on transactions of $25,000 and above will be presented to the Board monthly.

 - Make any purchase or award any contract where a conflict of interest exists.

-- Fail to make a good faith effort to ensure purchases from minority and women owned enterprises, or to initiate programs to acquaint vendors with purchasing policies and procedures.
+- Fail to make a good faith effort to ensure purchases from diverse suppliers, including minority and women owned enterprises, or to initiate programs to acquaint vendors with purchasing policies and procedures.

 - Acquire, encumber or dispose of real property without Board approval.

-- Invest funds in non-interest bearing accounts or in investments not permitted by Michigan law.
+- Place funds in accounts which are non-interest bearing or do not provide an earnings credit, or make investments which are not permitted by Michigan law.
 Further, no investments shall be made without compliance with, in order of priority, the following principles: a) security of the investment; b) receiving favorable consistent interest earned on the investment; c) local financial institutions receiving favorable consideration where (a) and (b) are relatively equal.

 - Fail to protect property, information, and files from loss or damage.